 Creating a strong social media strategy can be difficult, but don’t resort to unproductive growth methods like bots and automation.
-In the long run, they’re not a good investment, and will bring you little to no results.
-They will more often than not damage your account and you’ll end up with more work trying to reverse what the automation service did.
+In the long run, they’re not a good investment and will bring you little to no results.
+They will more often than not damage your account and you’ll end up with more work trying to reverse what the automation tool or service did.

 Consider alternative growth methods like Growthoid, which will allow an account manager to take over where you left off and engage with target accounts manually.

-Don’t forget to take advantage of backend automation services to help streamline your social media posting schedules and analytics.
+Don’t forget to take advantage of backend automation tools & services to help streamline your social media posting schedules and analytics.

 It’s always a good idea to use as many tools as you can in order to work effectively and efficiently, just make sure that the tool is actually built to benefit you and not trick you into something that doesn’t work in the long term.